Evaluating multiple drugs simultaneously in an innovative clinical drugs trial

 During the trial you will be asked to take part in regular tests and assessments at appointments, including: blood tests, an ECG (a routine heart trace), breathing assessments, questionnaires about physical functioning and your mental health, and cognitive assessments (memory, problem solving etc).

-Trial centres across the UK will open throughout 2020/21 in: Aberdeen, Birmingham, Cambridge, East London, Inverness, Irvine, Newcastle, Salford and Southampton.
+Trial centres across the UK will soon open in: Birmingham, Cambridge, East London, Irvine, and Newcastle.

 Who can take part?